softwarewright/softwarewright.github.io/docs/blog/posts/jest-unit-testing/extending-jest.md

 const filterEvenNumbers = (items) => items.filter(i => i % 2 === 0)
 ```

-Next let's write our first test without the `jest-extended` package to see the difference in value that the package can add to our tests once used.
+Next, let's write our first test without the `jest-extended` package to see the difference in value that the package can add to our tests once used.

 **Before**
 ``` javascript